jackmaverick/maverick-realtor-partnership/GMAIL-SHEETS-SETUP.md

 1. Go to [Google App Passwords](https://myaccount.google.com/apppasswords)
 2. Select **Mail** as the app
 3. Select **Other (Custom name)** as the device
-4. Enter: "Realtor Roof Website"
+4. Enter: "Roof Kit Website"
 5. Click **Generate**
 6. **Copy the 16-character password** (you won't see it again!)